-Current estimates show that more than 75,000 computers are needed by students across Oregon to support distance learning (not to mention additional essential needs like telehealth).
-That means tens of thousands of students are unable to access online learning, have limited ability to connect with teachers, cannot socialize with friends and more.
-As we look at the long term impacts of COVID-19 on our community and potential distance learning needs going into the fall, giving educators and families access to technology is a lifeline to help students continue their education and ensure they have the tools they need to thrive through this crisis.
+As we look at the long term impacts of COVID-19 on our community, giving families access to technology is a lifeline to help students continue their education and ensure that every child has the tools they need to thrive through this crisis.

-We'll be hosting a series of technology collection events around Oregon.
+We'll be hosting a series of technology collection events around Portland and Vancouver.

 What can I donate?